Researching the history of a building requires the whole panoply of genealogical research skills and then some!

 Normally kept in the city planning department.
 Unfortunately for Omaha researchers, some years ago the city's chief building inspector made the decision to throw all those records out--records spanning more than 100 years, from the 1880s to the 2000s.
 Permits for the Dundee neighborhood were the only ones to survive.

-- Water permits, opens a new window (1880-1968)
+- Water permits, opens a new window (1880-1968; in progress)

 Originals held at the Genealogy & Local History Room.
 Water permits can often substitute for building permits as an indication of when a house was constructed since a connection to the water supply was usually arranged soon after the house was built.
 Online index (in progress) includes date, address, and homeowner.